THE AFFENPINSCHER DOG aka MONKEY FACE DOG

 They are relatively hardy little dogs, without many of the health issues that plague other toy breeds.
 Sure, they have some issues with luxating patellas and the super round eyes can cause them to have more issues with eye abrasions, but they are much less prone to issues than some other breeds.

 Personality plus, is another hallmark of this breed.
-Their temperament is a lot like they look – inquisitive, sassy, and full of themselves.
+Affenpinscher temperament is a lot like how the breed looks – inquisitive, sassy, and full of themselves.
 Of course, they can be hard to house train, like virtually every other toy or small breed.
 Invest in paper towels!